-bioenergy feedstock: Biomass used for the production of to produce renewable energy.
-Biomass includes any organic products and byproducts derived from trees, plantsplants, and other biological organic matter, including limbs, bark and other cellulosic material, organic byproducts from wood pulping, and other biologically derived materials.
+bioenergy feedstock: Biomass used to produce renewable energy.
+Biomass includes any organic products and byproducts derived from trees, plants, and other biological organic matter, including limbs, bark and other cellulosic material, organic byproducts from wood pulping, and other biologically derived materials.

-biological diversity, biodiversity: The variety and abundance of life forms, processes, functions, and structures of plants, animalsanimals, and other living organisms, including the relative complexity of species, communities, gene pools and ecosystems at spatial scales that range from local to regional to global.
+biological diversity, biodiversity: The variety and abundance of life forms, processes, functions, and structures of plants, animals, and other living organisms, including the relative complexity of species, communities, gene pools and ecosystems at spatial scales that range from local to regional to global.